if you set ichoice = 0 in subroutine

 It may not be difficult to edit/modify these files for your own purposes.

-mkbitmap so that you can make your own images and then movies,
+so that you can make your own images and then movies.

-These are based on good old DEC Fortran extensions, and thus, may not be standard.
+This is from a good old DEC Fortran extension, and thus, may not be standard today.

-If you have problem when compiling this code,
+If you have a problem when compiling this code,

-choose PPM-P3 as output format by setting ipixout = 2,
+choose PPM-P3 as output format by setting ipixout = 2 so that the I/O format statement will not use the character.